 Guidance.
 Safety in short-duration operations should not be compromised by using fewer devices simply because the operation will frequently change its location.

-Option.
+Guidance.
 Appropriately colored or marked vehicles with high-intensity rotating, flashing, oscillating, or strobe lights may be used in place of signs and channelizing devices for short-duration operations.
-These vehicles may be augmented with signs or arrow boards.
+These vehicles should be augmented with signs and arrow boards.